forestgrape/coronavirus/stability.md

 * __Neutralizing antibodies__ can bind to the spike proteins and thereby the spike proteins loose the functionality to do the cell fusion.
 * __Antiviral substances__ found in most body fluids destroy virions e.g. by changing the structure of the spike proteins, destroying the lipid envelope.
 * __Proteins__ (even when they do not have enzymatic functions targeting virions) can interact with the spike protein and induce conformation changes whereby the spikes loose the ability to induce cell fusion.
+* __Hydrogen Peroxide__: Denatures Proteins, RNA.
+=> Extern substances act on the spike or the envelope.
+=> Substances entering the virion can act on intern or extern structures.

 ## References